Open and Closed Circuit Hydraulic Pump Systems 101

 - Well-suited for drive applications and hydrostatic transmissions

-- Works well with higher pressure s and pumps
+- Works well with higher pressures and pumps

 - Systems run at much higher pressures than most

-- Less fluid required; majority of fluid contained inside the
+- Less fluid required; majority of fluid contained inside

-- Direction of fluid flow can be reversed without requiring
+- Direction of can be reversed

 - Allows system designers more flexibility in designing system controls